-But the valley where the falls are set, Glen Nevis, was also featured in many Harry Potter films.
-You’ll maybe even see Steall Falls in the background of a Quidditch match and when Harry battles against a dragon in the Goblet of Fire.
+But the valley where the falls are set, Glen Nevis, has also made an appearance in many of the Harry Potter films.
+You’ll maybe even spot Steall Falls in the background of a Quidditch match and when Harry battles against a dragon in the Goblet of Fire.

 8. Lochs Arkaig, Etive, and Eilt

 We had to include all 3 lochs in one and you’ll see why.
 All these amazing lakes were used in the last two films, the Deathly Hallows.
-They added natural Highland scenery for the epic ending to the series.
+They added to the abundance of atmospheric Highland scenery in the epic ending to the series.

 When Harry, Ron and Hermione escape from Gringotts on the back of a dragon, they fly seemingly all the way from London to Scotland.
 They then take an long dive into a lake as the dragon flies off.
-Different sources say it was Loch Etive or Loch Arkaig used to film their landing.
+Different sources say that either Loch Etive or Loch Arkaig were used to film their landing.

-Whichever you choose to visit, you’ll enjoy a fantastic Scottish backdrop.
+Whichever you choose to visit, a beautiful Scottish backdrop awaits.

-Loch Arkaig was also used to be superimposed over Loch Eilt, with the Eilean na Moine island, to create Dumbledore’s final resting place.
-What an impressive fake location it is for when Voldemort takes hold of the Elder Wand in the Deathly Hallows.
+Loch Arkaig was also superimposed over Loch Eilt, along with the Eilean na Moine island, to create Dumbledore’s final resting place.
+And what an impressive fake location it is for when Voldemort takes hold of the Elder Wand in the Deathly Hallows.

 You’ll recognise the iconic island right away if you’re travelling on the Jacobite Steam Train.

-Because the locations were digitally merged together, there are even more beautiful Scottish scenery for you to visit.
+Because the locations were digitally merged together, this just makes for even more striking places that you can visit.

 - Interested in visiting more filming locations?
 Take an Outlander tour to enjoy the Scottish connections of a different fictional story